-Recent and on-going research projects undertaken under the auspices of British Politics at Birmingham include:
+Recent and on-going research projects undertaken by members of British Politics at Birmingham include:

 Queering the census: LGBT advocacy and the inclusion of a sexual orientation question in the 2021 UK census (2020-2021)

 The 2021 census will be the UK's first to include a question about sexual orientation, making the UK the first country in the world to ask about this topic in its national census.
 Asking about sexual orientation in the census poses several challenges, including issues of intra-household privacy and the difficulty of capturing the complex nature of sexual identities using a single question with tick-box responses.
 This project will investigate the role of organisations representing LGBT people in the process leading to the addition of this question.

 Funded by the Birmingham-Illinois Partnership for Discovery, Engagement and Education (BRIDGE), this project was organised by colleagues at the University of Birmingham and University of Illinois, Urbana-Champaign.
 Concerned with the roles and effects of parliamentary and legislative committees in a range of countries, including the UK, the project comprised a workshop in Brussels in 2018 and a subsequent special issue of the Journal of Legislative Studies in 2019.

 Shrinking the state: analysing the reform of arm's length bodies (2012-2015)

 This three year project analysed the UK Coalition Government’s major reform of 'arm's length bodies' (often called ‘quangos’).
 Our research asked whether and to what extent ALB reform will deliver the policy goal of a smaller, smarter, cheaper state, and what can be learnt from international and historical comparisons.